Full Body Thermography

 - For 2 hours prior to your scan – avoid exercise and hot or cold showering.
 Do not shave under your arms or use deodorant, skin creams or lotion in the areas to be imaged.

 - Please wear loose fitting clothing the day of your scan.
-Your scan will be delayed until irritation marks from tight fighting clothing have dissipated.
+Your scan will be delayed until irritation marks from tight fitting clothing have dissipated.

 - No changes in diet or medication are necessary.

 Note: you must wait 3 months after pregnancy, nursing, major breast surgery, chemotherapy, or radiation before having a breast scan, and at least 1 month after a biopsy or minor surgery, such as mole removal, for results to be accurate.

 What to Expect